RoverTech-team/arm/README.md

-# When to use colcon and when setup and recurring instructions to set up a terminal
+# Recurring instructions to set up a terminal.
+When to use colcon and when install

 **note**